RichardPahmp/SASS/README.md

 # Using Scientific Article Snowballing System (SASS)

-Sass does not distinguish between different roles of a user at the moment.
+SASS does not distinguish between different roles of a user at the moment.

 A user can add an article by clicking on the new article window and add references to it.
 A user can add or remove an article.